 2. Squeamish about cutting nails?
 Use a nail grinder instead

-If the thought of clipping your dog’s nails turns your stomach upside done, don’t worry, you’re not alone.
+If the thought of clipping your dog’s nails turns your stomach upside down, don’t worry; you’re not alone.
 There’s a lot of pressure to get it right.
 After all, if you cut it too short, you’ll hit the “quick,” aka the place where the blood supply is.
 This leads to bleeding and intense pain for your pup, not to mention the possibility of infection.

 3. Use baby powder for tangles

 If your dog has some nasty tangles in their coat that you just can’t get out, reach for the baby powder.
 Sprinkling it on your dog’s tangles makes it a whole lot easier to comb out their locks, which makes your job simpler and feels much better for your pup.
 And as another bonus, your dog will smell so fresh and so clean.

 4. Deshedders work wonders

 If you have a dog that sheds and leaves hair all over the house, buy a de-shedding tool.
 Immediately.